 - Check that all post image files have file names that reflect the image and/or the subject of the post.

 - Check your grammar and spelling on Grammarly.
+Check the language also on the Hemingway editor.

 - Create a Pinterest image.
 A good size for a basic pin is 735 x 1200 pixels.
 I make mine either in Photoshop or the free Gimp.
 Right now I’m working on a free email course on Gimp.
 I will add it to the blog and let all subscribers know when it is available.